astrio-ai/l2m/README.md

 # Run directly without installation
 python run_cli.py
 ```

+**Note**: Homebrew installation provides the most convenient way to install and use the CLI on macOS.

 The CLI provides an interactive interface similar to Gemini CLI where you can:
 - Transpile COBOL files to Python using natural language commands